SherG/tester1/site/content/post/be-s-m-a-r-t-about-your-fitness-goals-achieve-results-in-2019.md

 ---
 title: 'Be S.M.A.R.T About Your Fitness Goals: Achieve Results in 2019'
 date: 2019-03-24T04:04:30.183Z
-description: Improve the odds of attaining your fitness goals by using the SMART method.
+description: ' Improve the odds of attaining your fitness goals by using the SMART method.'
 image: /img/smart-goals.png
 ---
 I'm midway through the fourth week of my fat loss transformation and one of the factors that has helped from the start and throughout has been the application of the S.M.A.R.T formula.